Toddler, two adults injured in crash on New Jersey Turnpike

-It happened just before 6 a.m. on the turnpike in Westhampton, Burlington County.
+It happened just before 6 a.m. on the turnpike in Westampton, Burlington County.

 First responders said the driver lost control of the car and the vehicle flipped over.